leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 * **[Minimal Mistakes template](https://github.com/mmistakes/minimal-mistakes)**

 Finaly, a very practical feature of Jekyll is the use of templates.
 There are a lot of templates available, some of them are free and some are paid for.
-Here we will use a very popular open source template: Minimale Mistake.
+Here we'll use a very popular open source template: Minimale Mistake.
 It has the advantage of being sober, easy to use and to propose several skins.

 Now, let's get to the heart of the matter!